Skip to main content

 New Asset DiscoveredA new domain, subdomain or IP is added to your attack surface

-New ReportA pentest report or findings summary is generated
+New ReportA pentest report revision is delivered

 Conditions